 The third drawer contains coupons of jersey/knits, a bit of jacquard, and technical fabrics like interfacing, linings, ribbing, lycra for swimsuits,...

-I still have a large plastic bin with coupons of jersey, velvet, and faux fur which are fabrics that take up a lot of volume and are difficult to fit rolled up in a drawer.
+I still have a large plastic bin with coupons of jersey, velvet, and faux fur, which are fabrics that take up a lot of space and are hard to fit rolled up in a drawer.

-I dedicated an article this year on how to organize your coupons, I invite you to consult it by clicking here
+I dedicated an article this year on how to organize your coupons, I invite you to check it out by clicking here.

-I hope to continue on this momentum and invite you to join the new 2021 challenge!
-Stay tuned, they are coming soon.
+I hope to keep up this momentum and invite you to join the new 2021 challenge!
+Stay tuned, they’re coming soon.

 And you, are you satisfied with the review of your sewing year?